The Basics: Overview

 - If you are age 24 or younger and having sex, get tested once every year.

-- If you are age 25 or older, get tested if you have more than one sex partner or a new sex partner.
+- If you are age 25 or older, get tested if you have more than one sex partner, a new sex partner, or a sex partner with an STD.

 - Talk with a doctor about getting tested if you are worried about chlamydia, gonorrhea, or other STDs.